RotherOSS/doc-otobo-installation/content/installation-docker.rst

 The file *.env* is the interface that allows you to set up the installation of OTOBO.
 *.env* must be created and edited by the user.

-Two template files are available in the newly created folder otobo-docker:
+Two template files are available in the newly created folder ``otobo-docker``:

 ``.docker_compose_env_http``
 Run HTTP on port 80.